infinum/android-library-template/SETUP.md

 ### Project information

-If your project needs to provide additional information like backward compatibility, system status or similar, include it to the `README.md` file of additional file in a clear and informative format (e.g. compatibility matrix, table, timeline, etc.).
+If your project needs to provide additional information like backward compatibility or similar, include it to the `README.md` file of additional file in a clear and informative format (e.g. compatibility matrix, table, timeline, etc.).
 Also, if there is a need for additional information for contributors, additional security measures or specific license, update and adjust related files.

 ### Issue templates